 The trading hours of a licensed premises can be changed the following ways;

-- The Default Maximum National Trading Hours can only be changed by the Government, through a law change / amendment to our current law.
+- The Default Maximum National Trading Hours can only be changed by Parliament, through a law change / amendment to our current law.

 Closing Hours (on-licences)